tiagolr/dconsole/README.md

 * Profile your app (soon).
 * Add your own commands by extending this lib.

-Notes:<br />
+Notes and changes:<br />

-* Gconsole now works with flash without nme lib and also works with neko (thanks to Beeblerox).<br />
+* Gconsole now works with flash and neko targets without nme lib (thanks to Beeblerox for neko fixes).<br />
 * Flash, cpp and neko targets have been tested and working fine.<br />
-* If you're not using Windows, default font may look bad, use GC.setFont() in that case.
+* If you're not using Windows, default font may look bad, use GameConsole.setConsoleFont() in that case.<br />
-* The main interface has been renamed from GC to GameConsole, see changelog.txt for more details.
+* The main interface has been renamed from GC to GameConsole.

 ____________